Frequently Asked Questions on Keystone Exams

 It is as a graduation requirement for all students graduating in 2022 and beyond to achieve one of the state-designated pathways related to Keystone Exams.

 Q: Does this information mean that the state will be applying test results from middle school students to high school graduation requirements?

 Yes.
 If a student completes a course aligned to a Keystone Exam during the middle school years, the state requires the proficiency outcome to be used to determine eligibility for a high school diploma.

 Keystone Exams are attached to a particular course, not a student’s grade level.
 These tests are designed to be administered like final exams at the completion of the related course.
 For example, Algebra 1 is taken by both middle school and high school students.
 The Keystone Exam will be administered at the end of the Algebra 1 course regardless of the grade level of the student.

-The state requires that all students complete the Algebra 1, Literature and Biology Keystone Exams by the end of the junior year.
-Students who have not taken a Keystone Exam in any of these subjects when entering 11th grade will be required to take these tests during a winter testing window.
+The state requires that all students complete the Algebra 1, Biology, and Literature Keystone Exams by the end of the junior year.
+Students who have not taken a Keystone Exam in any of these subjects when entering 11th grade will be required to take these tests during the available testing windows.

 Q: Can individual students opt out of Keystone Exams?

-No. The state regulations do not permit this.
-As with Pennsylvania System of School Assessment (PSSA) tests, parents may review Keystone Exams per state regulations and opt out for religious reasons only.
+As with Pennsylvania System of School Assessment (PSSA) tests, parents may review Keystone Exams per state regulations and opt out for religious reasons.

 Q: Can a student earn credit for a course by passing a Keystone Exam without taking the course?